 Choose Other Databases > ODBC... in the Input Data configuration window.

-Open ODBC Connection dialog.
+Open the ODBC Connection dialog.

 Open the ODBC Data Source Administrator window by pressing the ODBC Admin button in the ODBC Connection dialog.